KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 ### ForEach method

-I tend to forget about this one but it also works well for simple operations.
+I tend to forget about this one but it works well for simple operations.
 PowerShell allows you to call `.ForEach()` on a collections.

 ``` posh
     PS> $data.foreach({"Item [$PSItem]"})